Sicilian Defense: Rossolimo Variation

 intermediate

-Teselin Vopalov is an aggressive Hunter who prefers to simplify, while Tabu Islander is a defensive Guardian who prefers to simplify.
+Teselin Vopalov is an aggressive Hunter who likes to cut play toward simpler positions, while tabu Islander, a defensive Guardian, simplifies the position to neutralize the initiative.
 Practice at the intermediate level to handle sharper positions.

 ♟️